All Episodes

 I think a critical witness is Julianne Smith.

-And you know, Smith was questioned by Durham's investigators and said, well, I don't specifically remember, but it's possible I did that.
+And, you know, Smith was questioned by Durham's investigators and said, well, I don't specifically remember, but it's possible I did that.

-Well, being placed in legal jeopardy in front of a grand jury, she may have a sudden um memory recollection.
+Well, being placed in legal jeopardy in front of a grand jury, she may have a sudden memory recollection.

-And you know, that would be a critical witness.
+And, you know, that would be a critical witness.

-And their testimony I think would be important because they're also in legal jeopardy.
+And their testimony, I think, would be important because they're also in legal jeopardy.

-I wouldn't be surprised if they too would take the fifth.
+I wouldn't be surprised if they, too, would take the fifth.

 We continue with Greg Jarrett and Brett Tolman.

-I know it's I know everyone thinks that that would apply.
+I know everyone thinks that that would apply.

-But is it really part of the duties of the President of the United States States to subvert or sabotage intelligence or manufacture false intelligence for the purpose of hurting a successor?
+But is it really part of the duties of the President of the United States to subvert or sabotage intelligence or manufacture false intelligence for the purpose of hurting a successor?

 That's the cleanest case.

-You don't have to worry about litigating what he said and w what he did when he was president but when he's no longer president are there overt acts by him or communications in furtherance of the conspiracy it is highly unlikely that he just left as the President of the United States and didn't continue to try to orchestrate what we know was an attack on President Trump while he was president to try to pull him down and and and delegitimize his presidency.
+It is highly unlikely that he just left as president of the United States and didn't continue to try to orchestrate what we know was an attack on President Trump while he was president to try to pull him down and delegitimize his presidency.

-So if that's the case, conspiracy continues on well past when it first committed and it involves individuals that may not necessarily know like Greg points out properly they may not know they're really part of this conspiracy but there are those that did and what were those of overt acts and President Obama was at the helm of this so he needs to be put in front of the grand jury.
+So if that's the case, conspiracy continues on well past when it's first committed, and it involves individuals that may not necessarily know, like Greg points out properly, they may not know they're really part of this conspiracy, but there are those that did, and what were those overt acts.

-I think that's well accepted he didn't want this to you know put a stain on his presidency.
+He didn't want this to, you know, put a stain on his presidency.

 That's right.

-And then he actively joined the plot to push the phony collusion narrative that Hillary had instigated and he was a principal player engineering that counterfeit case against Trump by altering or massaging the intelligence.
+And he was a principal player engineering that counterfeit case against Trump by altering or massaging the intelligence.

-I think he should be called Hillary Clinton absolutely must be called.
+I think he should be called.

-And you know, if she's not telling the truth in front of the grand jury and the documents and testimony of others undermine her and demonstrate that she's lying.
+And, you know, if she's not telling the truth in front of the grand jury and the documents and testimony of others undermine her and demonstrate that she's lying, there could be a new charge against her, lying to a grand jury.

-So you know all of these people it strikes me are in a world of hurt.
+So, you know, all of these people, it strikes me, are in a world of hurt.

-And by the way, you know I would bet they're all going to plead the fifth but I have to run real quick.
+I would bet they're all going to plead the fifth, but I have to run real quick.

 I disagree.